StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 Below are the different types of functions supported in TheHive:

-* **API**: An external service triggers these functions through TheHive's public API, enabling automated workflows from outside the platform.
+* **API**: An external service triggers these functions through TheHive public API, enabling automated workflows from outside the platform.
 A list of available objects appears in the [Functions Objects](functions-objects.md) topic.
 Execute the function by [invoking it via an HTTP call](invoke-a-function.md).

 * **Notification**: [These functions act as notifiers](../manage-notifications/notifiers/function.md) and trigger when specific events occur, such as alerts or case updates.
 They automate the notification process based on predefined conditions.